SOUTHERN B&B, BRUNDALL, NORFOLK

 ARE MUDDY PAWS WELCOME?
 Most definitely.
 Your dog will need to bring their own bed and food bowls though, and it’s worth packing some throws and towels too, in case of bad weather.

 The TV in the lounge is kitted out with Netflix and there are plenty of leaflets with local information to peruse.
-You’ll also sleep like a baby at night because the local area is so quiet.
+You’ll also sleep like a baby at night because the local area is so quiet and peaceful.

 HOW ARE THE SCOOBY SNACKS?
 Absolutely amazing.
 Linda does all the cooking while Paul serves it like a pro, white gloves and all.
 Breakfast is a fine affair with a choice of cooked and continental options but the couple really outdo themselves when it comes to evening meals.